codecop/push-counter/README.md

 mvn exec:java
 ```

-The application will then be available at [localhost](http://localhost:4567).
+The application will then be available at [localhost](http://localhost:4567) port 4567.

 ## Running the project in Docker